 Violating a restraining order in connection with a domestic violence charge is a misdemeanor in Nevada.
-A first offense conviction is punishable by
+A first-time conviction carries:

 - up to 6 months in jail and